stefan-hoeck/idris2-async/README.md

 run (and thus, the number of fibers that will be created), the second tells the application what Fibonacci number to compute.
 If you feel adventurous, try increasing the number of fibers to one million.
-This will undoubtedly consume quite a bit of memory and take more than a minute to terminate, but terminate it will.
+This will undoubtedly consume quite a bit of memory and take up to a minute to terminate, but terminate it will.
 It would be unthinkable to create that number of operating system threads!

 However, the example above is not a typical use case for this library.